Frosthaven/zmk-config/README.md

 ## Notes
 - Shift Lock is a toggle, not a modifier.
 It will lock the shift key in the on position until pressed again.
 Useful for games and applications that require you hold shift for a long duration.
 - Num Lock is included for compatibility with some applications.
 It does not change the behavior of the numpad cluster.
-- On the `SYSTEM` layer, the Bootloader and Reset keys will trigger for the side that the button is pressed on.
+- The Bootloader and Reset keys will trigger for the side that the button is pressed on.